 - Second or subsequent suspensions: 1 year.

-- First suspension for refusal to submit to breath test: 1 year.
+- First suspension for refusal to submit to a breath test: 1 year.

 - Second or subsequent suspensions for refusal: 18 months.